ashleypancho/PageTables/README.md

 3. Process 3 wants to write to virtual page 10.
 Page 10 needs to be assigned to an available page frame (page fault).
 Set use bit for page 10 to 1.
 4. Process 3 wants to write again to virtual page 10.
 Page 10 should already occupy a frame.
 Set use bit for page 10 to 1.
 5. Process 3 wants to terminate.
 All page frames assigned to process 3 will be released.

+The results will be in a file called status.txt.
+One is included in this repository to show how the results are formatted.